stambaughkarla/Finding_Quickest_Path_to_School/README.md

    We don't know if there's a dataset yet, or if we will create our own!
 5. What did we use for main packages, classes, methods, functions, and iterations between them? we do not know yet.
+   We created dictionaries for different settings: Fast Food, Study Locations, and Coffee Shops.
+   We will be utilizing Dijkstra's shortest path algorithm to find the shortest path between a starting point (your apartment)

 7. Describe any libraries that you use.

 9. Design some Test cases that can test the correctness of your software.